 Self attested & stamped copies of some of the supply orders/Invoices executed by the company / firm in each of the last three years ending on 31st March, 2025.

 Self attested copy of work order / Agreement in favour of bidder by the Organization/ State / Central Govt.
-Body/PSU/Cooperative, to act as their Guarantee Broker for sale of Onion at (Place of sale – Mandi/Location etc.)
+Body/PSU/Cooperative, to act as their Guarantee Broker for sale of Onion at New Subzi Mandi Azadpur Delhi 110033.

 Self attested & stamped copy of valid address proof of the firm/company.